Milan-imca/CODSOFT/TaskManager(Task2)/task-manager-app/README.md

 ## Features

-- **Add a new task**: Enter the task description and click "Add Task"
+- **Add a new task**: Enter the task description and click "Add Task".
-- **Edit a task**: Click the edit icon next to the task, make your changes, and click "Save"
+- **Edit a task**: Click the edit icon next to the task, make your changes, and click "Save".
-- **Delete a task**: Click the delete icon next to the task -**Mark a task as completed/incomplete**: Click the checkbox next to the task
+- **Delete a task**: Click the delete icon next to the task.
+- **Mark a task as completed/incomplete**: Click the checkbox next to the task.
-- **View completed tasks**: Scroll down to the "Completed Tasks" section
+- **View completed tasks**: Scroll down to the "Completed Tasks" section.

 <h3 align="left">Connect with me:</h3>
 <p align="left">